qkzk/fm/readme.md

 - [ ] @ranger [ueberzug-rs](https://github.com/Adit-Chauhan/Ueberzug-rs) @[termimage](https://rawcdn.githack.com/nabijaczleweli/termimage/doc/termimage/index.html)

 - [ ] plugins

   - which language ?
   - what for ?

+- [ ] NeedConfirmation should take a parameter, avoiding an attribute in tab/status.

+- [ ] publish
   - [ ] documentation
   - [ ] remove references to local thing
+  - [ ] move strings to separate file
+  - [ ] translations i18n
   - [ ] readme for user not developpers, move readme to dev.md
   - [ ] publish on cargo

 ## BUGS